hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-16

+When it comes to Caterpillar, I think about my priorities in terms of goals and risks.
+I want to create a better way to develop software.
+I've chosen to explore interactive programming as the means for doing that.
+So what are the biggest risks, that would prevent me from achieving this goal?

+Right now, I think the biggest risk is that I fiddle around endlessly, making progress and feeling productive, without necessarily ending up with something useful.
+So I've decided to focus down on a single use case, a simple game, and only do what is necessary to make writing that game in Caterpillar possible.

+The game runs natively on my local machine, because that was easiest to get started with.
+That means even a finished and fun game won't curb that top risk, because a game running just on my computer is still not really useful.
+So I think the next step after the game is finished, might be to make it run in the browser.

 ## 2024-05-15

 If you had the greatest team of all time, and you set them to work on the wrong